 - Cover period

 Group income protection schemes can be tailored to what a business needs and different levels of cover can be extended to employees within the scheme.
 The choices you make will determine how much the group scheme will cost.
-Policies typically start at just a few pounds per month per employee but can be much more expensive depending on the amount of cover and type of policy required.
+Policies typically start at just a few pounds per month per employee but can be much more expensive depending on the number of employees in the scheme and the payroll value.

 How to source the best Group income protection scheme for your business